Layering is an essential component of fashion that offers more than just functionality—it introduces:

 Textures can also add an element of luxury or ruggedness to your outfit, depending on the materials you choose.

-For example, pairing a silky button-up with a chunky wool coat offers an unexpected combination of elegance and coziness.
+For example, pairing a silky button-up with a chunky wool coat offers an unexpected combination of elegance and comfort.

 2. Use Color Strategically